GreyLimit/StandAloneServoSolution/README.md

 This Firmware dated: Oct 16 2020 for Arduino Mega2560.
 ```

-All commands are in UPPER case, all arguments are decimal numeric values separated by commas as appropaite.
+All commands are in UPPER case, all arguments are decimal numeric values separated by commas as appropriate.

 The following shows creation of a single servo: